Benoy515/Rubi/readme.md

-# Rubi | Connecting the Excess to the Need
+# Rubi | Connecting the Excess to those in Need

 https://dashaputra.net/Rubi